-Take your first step to joining one of the fastest-growing industries in the world with a degree or diploma in Information Technology (IT) in Australia.
-Demand for IT professionals is high all around the world and only looks to continue to rise, with the Australian Department of Employment’s predicting an increase of 12.8% in 2018.
-Graduates have the option of a wide variety of career options in IT, especially given the constantly changing and evolving nature of this fast-paced industry.
+Information Technology (IT) is one of the fastest growing industries in the world.
+Demand for IT professionals is high all around the world and only looks to continue to rise, with the FAETHM and Australian Computer Society’s predicting an increase of 1.2 million new tech jobs across different industries in Australia over the next 15 years.
+Hence, graduates have the option of a wide variety of career options in IT, especially given the constantly changing and evolving nature of this fast-paced industry.

 Why Study IT in Australia?

-Graduates can enjoy the booming tech start-up scene in New South Wales, or choose to base themselves in Melbourne, which is Australia’s technology hub with more than half of the country’s 20 largest technology companies.
+Salaries for IT professionals are among the highest in the country and graduates can enjoy the booming tech start-up scene in New South Wales, housed 65% of Australia’s tech start-ups or choose to base themselves in Melbourne, which is Australia’s technology hub with more than half of the country’s 20 largest technology companies.
 The town of Victoria is also home to more than 8,000 IT companies including IBM, Microsoft and Intel.